-Step 2: Attach Databases
+Step 2: Create Credential and Attach Databases

 Find out Heroku Postgres add-on name